“In the depths of winter I finally learned there was in me an invincible summer.”

 Take a few minutes or half an hour out of your day to plug just one of these biggest leaks and you'll have more energy to spend on what truly matters to you.

 2. Be grateful for the small things and the things you may sometimes take for granted.

-When I'm brushing my teeth in the morning and looking out the window over the dark and rainy landscape it is easy to forget about the things I actually have.
+When I'm looking out the window over the dark and rainy landscape in the morning it is easy to forget about the things I actually have.

 - A roof over my head and a warm home.

 I have found that zooming out on my perspective like this helps out a lot to snap out of any kind of victim thinking and negativity.